dlsun/ds-seminar/README.md

 ### Week 10
 reading: D. I. HOLMES and R. S. FORSYTH, "The Federalist Revisited: New Directions in Authorship Attribution" [PDF](https://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.890.8767&rep=rep1&type=pdf)

+In 1964 Mosteller and Wallace showed how statistics (and Bayesian analysis) can be applied to the problem of authorship attribution, and by implication stylometry (understanding, measuring and detecting "style").
+Holmes and Forsyth built on that work in the 1990s, laying the foundations for more computationally intensive methods of behavioral analysis that has major implications in our lives in 2020s.
+Here are some motivating questions for the discussion this week:

+- What are the parameters for the authorship attribution problem?
+- Do you think there's a definitive style of writing associated with each person?
+Can that style be faked?
+- How has computational stylistics changed in the recent decades?
+- How does the 1964 work on Federalist Papers relate to your personal life today?
+-